Run1e/AceBot/README.md

 To set this up, first specify a channel the messages should be sent in using `welcome channel`.
 Then set up a welcome message using `welcome message`.
 A list of replacements is listed here:
 ```
-{user}          Replaced with a mention of the member that joined.
+{user}          Replaced with a mention of the member that joined
-{guild}         Replaced with the server name.
+{guild}         Replaced with the server name
-{member_count}  Replaced with the server member count.
+{member_count}  Replaced with the server member count
 ```

 To see that the welcome system works you can run `welcome test`.
 If it fails it will tell you what to fix!